 Full mouth reconstruction combines a series of restorative dentistry treatments to address the specific concerns of each patient.
 At Texas Dental Center, experienced dentists Clark Damon and Kari Blankenship are happy to customize each full mouth reconstruction plan for the patient.
 We also give them an idea of what to expect in the days and weeks following treatment.

-Here, we discuss the typical full mouth reconstruction recovery following treatment at our Fort Worth, TX practice.
+Here, we discuss the typical full mouth reconstruction recovery following treatment at our Richardson, TX practice.